Connectors

 Publish APIs

-In Peliqan you can define and publish API endpoints, in order to share data with partners, customers etc. These API endpoints can also be used to capture incoming webhook events.
+In Peliqan you can define and publish API endpoints, in order to share data with partners, customers etc. These API endpoints can also be used to capture incoming webhook events (or you can use the built-in webhook URL for your account).

 Publishing an API endpoint